-It is the policy of Mitchell Hamline School of Law ("School") to maintain an environment free from the physical and emotional threat of Sexual Misconduct, including but not limited to Sexual Harassment, Sexual Intimidation, Sexual Exploitation, Domestic Violence, Sexual Assault, Stalking, Dating Violence, and all other forms of Sexual Violence, including but not limited to when these crimes are based on actual or perceived race, color, creed, religion, national origin, sex, gender, gender identity, gender expression, marital status, familial (or parental) status, disability, status with regard to public assistance, sexual orientation, age, family care leave status or veteran status, membership or activity in a local human or civil rights commission, or any other protected class defined by law.
-The School prohibits all forms of Sexual Misconduct against Employees and Students.
-For Complaints regarding any forms of harassment or Discrimination besides Sexual Harassment and Sexual Misconduct, please see the School's Non-Discrimination and Non-Harassment Policy.
+It is the policy of Mitchell Hamline School of Law ("School") to maintain an environment free from discrimination, including but not limited to when misconduct is based on actual or perceived race, color, creed, religion, national origin, sex, gender, gender identity, gender expression, marital status, familial (or parental) status, disability, status with regard to public assistance, sexual orientation, age, family care leave status or veteran status, membership or activity in a local human or civil rights commission, or any other protected class defined by law.
+Consistent with this commitment, the School prohibits Sexual Misconduct1, i.e., misconduct based on actual or perceived sex, gender, gender identity, sexual orientation, and gender expression.2 The School prohibits all forms of Sexual Misconduct against Employees, Students, and Third Parties.
+This Policy concerns incidents when Students are accused of Sexual Misconduct.
+For other situations, please see the following policies: